PyBotDevs/iso6.9-python/README.md

-# iso6.9-2.6stable (debloated)
+# iso6.9-cogs (debloated)
-iso.bot is originally made by notsniped#4573.
-This is a remix of iso.bot by αrchιshα#5518.
+This is a cogs version of iso6.9 by αrchιshα#5518.

 iso6.9 is a Discord bot written in Python and is used to make your Discord experience better!
 It is similar to iso.bot as it is a remix.